carzum/termviz/README.md

       r: 255
       g: 255
       b: 255
-    threshold: 1                # Threshold value to consider a cell occupied (cell containing a lower value are not visualized).
+    threshold: 1                # Threshold value to consider a cell occupied (cells containing a lower value are not visualized).
 laser_topics:                   # sensor_msgs::LaserScan topics.
   - topic: scan                 # Topic name.
     color:                      # Color of the laser data.